SantoriniDave.com

 One of Rome’s oldest hotels dating back to 1787, Hotel Cesàri has hosted such notable figures as Stendahl and Giuseppe Garibaldi.
 Enjoying a superb central location, the hotel’s traditional rooms are crowned by a panoramic rooftop terrace that’s perfect for early evening drinks.

-20. Parco dei Principi Grand – Villa Borghese, Barberini, and the Quirinale
+20. Parco dei Principi Grand – Villa Borghese, Barberini, & Quirinale

 Hotel building with arched doorway and valets in front